ismailsergengocmen/Pictureit/README.md

 ****

 ## Project Description
-_Include a concise description of your project here.
-Be sure to include the proposed users, the architecture (eg. desktop, web, mobile, embedded, etc.) & screenshots when available._

-This project is a mobile app that tries to make children go outside.
-The app gives several photo quests to children, and kids try to find those objects/tasks.
+*This project is a mobile app that tries to make children go outside.
+The app gives several photo quests to children, and kids try to find those objects/tasks.*

 **Home Screen**
 <img src = "images/home_screen.jpg" width="300" >